-The sample was drawn from: a) patient databases from the Department of Ophthalmology and the Developmental Vision Clinic at GOSH, and the Paediatric Glaucoma Service and Genetic Eye Disease Service at Moorfields Eye Hospital, London, UK and b) 14 additional Paediatric Ophthalmology Departments UK wide (see Acknowledgements).
+The sample was drawn from (a) patient databases from the Department of Ophthalmology and the Developmental Vision Clinic at GOSH, and the Paediatric Glaucoma Service and Genetic Eye Disease Service at Moorfields Eye Hospital, London, UK and (b) 14 additional Paediatric Ophthalmology Departments UK wide (see Acknowledgements).

-Children were eligible if: i) they were visually impaired or blind1 (corrected visual acuity [VA] in the better eye logarithm of the minimum angle of resolution [LogMAR] 0.50 or worse, using the World Health Organisation's definition of VI[13] to capture all eligible children meeting this criteria regardless of severity) due to any visual disorder, but without any other impairment (i.e., learning, sensory, motor) that would impact on their ability to self-report on or confound the specific impact of VI); and ii) they were aged 10-15 years.
+Children were eligible if (i) they were visually impaired or blindi (corrected visual acuity (VA) in the better eye logarithm of the minimum angle of iFor brevity, we consider term visual impairment (VI) in the remainder of the paper. resolution (LogMAR) 0.50 or worse, using the WHO's definition of VI13 to capture all eligible children meeting this criteria regardless of severity) due to any visual disorder, but without any other impairment (ie, learning, sensory, motor) that would impact on their ability to self-report on or confound the specific impact of VI and if (ii) they were aged 10-15 years.